 Histories of Literature will include modules such as:

-- Chaucer and his Legacies; Popular Fiction before the Novel; Songs and Sonnets
+- Chaucer and his Legacy; Popular Fiction before the Novel; Songs and Sonnets

 - Epic Ambitions; Stories of the Novel; Writing the Restoration

-- Romantics and Romanticisms; Victorian Literature; The Fin-de-Siècle
+- Romantics and Romanticisms; Victorian Literature; Decadence and the Fin-de-Siècle

-- Making it New; Literature after 1945; Twenty-First Century Literature
+- Making it New; New World Orders; Twenty-First Century Literature

-You will also either take another Module Outside Main Discipline or choose one ‘Themes in Literature’ option module from a selection such as:
+You will take one ‘Themes in Literature’ option module from a selection such as:

 - The Gothic